thisiselly/appium-automation/README.md

-"This is a personal practice project focused on Android automated testing.
+This is a personal practice project focused on Android automated testing.
 It utilizes Appium, the pytest testing framework, and Python.
 The project tests applications including the CCTV Video app and the device's built-in calculator app.

 Key features implemented include: